tytydraco/yessleep/out/Something_was_wrong_about_Ms_Katzs_garden.md

 The backyard gate slammed shut and I noticed that the old woman was wiping dirt off of her hands; she must have been gardening.
 “Hello to you as well!
 I just moved in next door.”
 I said, trying to be friendly.

-“Welcome to Belmont Avenue, my name is Catrina Katz, just call me Katz deary.”
+“Welcome to the neighborhood, my name is Catrina Katz, just call me Katz deary.”
 She opened her eyes and continued smiling, but I was taken aback again.
 Her eyes were yellow.
 Very yellow.
 They looked like sickly saucers of spoiled milk.
 My apprehension turned to empathy for Ms.Katz - yellow eyes can mean liver problems, something my own grandmother had struggled with it for years.

 “I just wanted to say hello, I am going to go get back to unpacking, you should come over for dinner sometime!
 Nice meeting you,” I said.